From Spiritual Bypassing to Embodied Spirituality

 Sit still.
 Let your eyes soften or close.
 Ask yourself: what am I usually doing when something uncomfortable arises?
 Do I reach for my phone, pivot to problem-solving, go into my head, or suddenly feel very busy?

-Now notice: is there something in your body right now that you might be moving past?
-A tightness, a dullness, a held breath?
+Then notice: is there something in your body right now that you might be moving past?
+Tightness, dullness, held breath?

 Just take a moment to drop in and feel.
 Then let it be there.
 You don’t need to fix it or name it.
 Simply give it your attention for a moment until something changes.